thektan/FileSort/README.md

 5. Creates the destination folder if one does not already exist.
 6. Move the file to the destination.
 7. Repeat steps 4-6 for each file on the list.

-## Postconditions:
+## Postconditions
 - If folder does not exist in the destination path, one will be created.
-- Gives a summary of time elapsed and how many files moved successfully or failed.
+- A summary will be given of time elapsed and how many files moved successfully or failed.